The Party (2017 film): Plot

-While Jinny and Martha are talking about their future as parents, Martha patronizes Jinny, who is deeply hurt and tells Martha that she will leave her.
-Martha then confesses to Jinny that she fears what will happen to their relationship once the three babies are born, and pleads with Jinny to stay with her.
+Martha patronizes Jinny as they talk about their future as parents, and Jinny threatens to leave her.
+Martha pleads with Jinny to stay with her to help with the three children.
+Janet, distracted by the drama, burns the canapes and throws the smoking vol-au-vents into the trash where she finds the gun.
+She brings it inside and conceals it in the bathroom.
+April joins her to discuss the evenings events in private, and April confesses she is proud of Janet's accomplishments.

-Events have caused Janet to forget the canapes which have been burnt to ash in the oven.
-Janet throws the smoking vol-au-vents into the dustbin, finding the gun Tom had thrown there and takes it with her back into the house, locking herself in the bathroom and hiding the gun there.
-She lets April into the bathroom and they talk about what happened.
-She asks April, who has been cynical the whole time, to speak honestly with her.
-April tells her that she is proud of her accomplishments.
+Gottfried counsels Tom and Bill but emotions escalate when Bill, very drunk, rambles about the love he shares with Marianne and Tom punches him unconscious.
+Gottfried and Tom try to resuscitate him.
+As Janet is about to confess a secret to April, she's retrieved from the locked bathroom to help with Bill.
+When she succeeds in reviving him, he looks her in the eyes and asks "How did it come to this?"

-Gottfried deploys counselling techniques to Tom and Bill in their distress, but emotions escalate out of control when Bill, by now very drunk, rambles about the love that Marianne and he share.
-Tom punches him in the face, knocking him out.
-Gottfried and Tom fear Tom has killed Bill and they try to resuscitate him, eventually seeking help from the others.
-They retrieve Janet from the locked bathroom, just as she was about to tell April an important secret.
-Janet manages to resuscitate Bill, who looks her in the eyes and asks, "How did it come to this?"
-At that moment, the doorbell rings, everyone including the audience assuming it to be Marianne, arriving at last.
-Janet rushes to the bathroom, grabs the gun, runs to open the door, aims the gun at the unseen visitor on the doorstep and exclaims "You told me you loved me.
+The doorbell rings, presumably by Marianne.
+Janet retrieves the gun, opens the door, aims at the unseen visitor and exclaims "You told me you loved me.
 ME!
-You traitor!"
-The screen cuts to black.
+You traitor!" as the screen cuts to black.